LAXercism/mobprogramminglax/README.md

 `target.close`

-BE SURE TO EXIT PRY!
+4. BE SURE TO EXIT PRY!
+$ exit

 ---